cesar-prog/C/homework/finalproject/README.md

 # FINAL PROJECT: BOOK SELECTOR APP
-> Library and data is a software where you can search an autor and scripts with extra information to promote the reading and the guest could be interested in reading.
+> Library and data is a software where you can search a book and scripts with extra information to promote the reading and the guest could be interested in reading.
 >
 ## PROJECT PLAN
 My project would have
 * **TIME**: To have a notion of when you use the file
-* **Select one author, then you can also select an script**
+* **Select one book, then you can also select the info that are you looking for**
 * When you select an script the file will show you many options...*

 1 - How many pages the script have